mprat/mprat.github.io/_posts/2011-04-28-playing-zork-on-linux.md

 ---
 layout: post
 title: Playing Zork on Linux
-categories: yak-shaving
+categories: misc
-project_id: yak-shaving
+project_id: misc
-project_title: Yak Shaving
+project_title: Miscellaneous
 ---

 The inspiration behind Terminus, Zork, is a fantastic game.
 Here's a guide for how to set it up to play on your Linux machine (tested on Ubuntu >= 12.04).